PINTO0309/PINTO_model_zoo/442_YOLOX-Body-Head-Face-HandLR-Dist/README.md

   - Defocus-Blur
   - Backlight illumination

 - Very strong tolerance for fast hand gestures, but the left-right decision when facing backward is quite challenging.
 Additional rule-based logic synthesizing face and head orientation would be needed to robustly correct the results.
-Alternatively, the simplest way to improve robustness would be to tie key points on the wrist output from a less accurate but very lightweight skeletal detection model.
+Alternatively, the simplest way to improve robustness would be to tie key points on the wrist output from a less accurate but very lightweight pose estimation model.
+The `Hand` class, which is trained as a superclass of `Left-Hand` and `Right-Hand`, is much more accurate than the results of detecting both hands individually, so it is recommended to merge it with the `Hand` results when combined with pose estimation.

   https://github.com/PINTO0309/PINTO_model_zoo/assets/33194443/2ddbe50c-ce0d-4bd9-a1f0-b6b7007ace07